danaghafour/portfolio/README.md

 ## [IV1350 Object-Oriented Design Project](https://github.com/danaghafour/iv1350)

-The course involved developing a single object-oriented program, reported in five different seminars, with each focusing on a distinct aspect of software development.
+The course involved developing a single object-oriented program, reported in four different seminars, with each focusing on a distinct aspect of software development.
 Below is a summary of the project tasks for each seminar and a link to the repository where the project is hosted.

 ### Seminar Task 1: Analysis
 - **Summary**: This seminar focused on creating a domain model and a system sequence diagram based on given specifications.
 It aimed at interpreting and clarifying a given specification by applying established guidelines for analysis.